mb0/xelf-old/DESIGN.md

 ---------------------

 Dynamic expressions direct a considerable part of the resolution process, and provide a configurable way to extend the language with new syntax.
-Because the dyn resolver plays this central role it does not use a lookup from the environment on every call and instead uses a reference in the resolution context or uses the default dyn resolver.
-Changing the dyn resolver is still possible by copying the context.
+Because the dyn resolver plays this central role, it does not use a lookup from the environment on every call and instead caches a reference in the resolution context.
+Changing the dyn resolver is still possible by clearing the context cached spec.

 The default dyn resolver resolves the first arg and delegates to a resolver based on it.
 If the first argument is form or function it is called directly.
-If it is a type the expression is treated as the 'as' type conversion form.
+If it is a type the expression is treated as the 'con' type conversion form.
 For other literals a appropriate combination operator is used if available.
 Users can redefine and reuse the dyn resolver to add custom delegations.

 There is only one resolver interface for all aspects of the resolution process to keep it simple.